ChrstphrHll/npc_gen/students/Cerridwen Durothil.md

 # Cerridwen Durothil
 ---
 ### Description
-- Half-Elf Ranger from Aldercrown Empire
+- Half-Elf Ranger from Principality of the Palus Peoples
 - 5th year Exploration student in Treskal
-- long wavy auburn hair that's wild, Pale Gray eyes, and Light skin
+- shoulder length curly violet hair that's plain, Pale Gray eyes, and Light skin
 - Is Gritty and Outspoken, and has Competition as their ideal

 ### Organizations